-The Dutch first settled along the Hudson River in 1624; two years later they established the colony of New Amsterdam on Manhattan Island.
-In 1664, the English took control of the area and renamed it New York.
-One of the original 13 colonies, New York played a crucial political and strategic role during the American Revolution.
+The Dutch were the first to settle by the Hudson River in 1624.
+After two years, they founded the colony of New Amsterdam on Manhattan Island.
+By 1664, the English had taken control of the area and changed its name to New York.
+A part of the original 13 colonies, New York played a vital political and strategic role in the American Revolution.

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.

-Except for Hawaii, Indiana is the smallest state west of the Appalachian Mountains.
-After the American Revolution the lands of Indiana were open to U.S. settlers.
-The influx of white immigrants brought increased war with the Native American tribes.
 The conflicts continued until the 1811 Battle of Tippecanoe, which was won by General, and future president, William Henry Harrison.
 With a name that is generally thought to mean “land of the Indians,” Indiana was admitted on Dec.
 11, 1816, as the 19th state of the union.
-Its capital has been at Indianapolis since 1825.
+Its capital has been in Indianapolis since 1825.

-Tulip is the state tree and beautiful Peony is named as the state bird.
+Tulip is the state tree and the beautiful Peony is named the state bird.
 Indiana takes a nickname-Hoosier State.